bryanjhv/slim-session/README.md

 # slim-session &nbsp;&nbsp;&nbsp; [![Donate][paybtn]][paylnk]

-Simple middleware for [Slim Framework 3][slim], that allows managing PHP built-in sessions and includes a `Helper` class to help you with the `$_SESSION` superglobal.
+Simple middleware for [Slim Framework 4][slim], that allows managing PHP built-in sessions and includes a `Helper` class to help you with the `$_SESSION` superglobal.

+**For the middleware version for Slim Framework 3, please check out the `slim-3` branch in this repository.**

 **For the middleware version for Slim Framework 2, please check out the `slim-2` branch in this repository.**